MEXICAN POLITICAL SYSTEM

 This party was founded in 1939 by dissident politicians from the Mexican government and other leading political activists searching for an ideological alternative to the then PNR (then PRM, now PRI).
 It grew very slowly under politically adverse circumstances at the state and local levels and did not make significant headway until the electoral reforms of 1964 which assigned a small number of 'party seats' to the opposition parties in the Chamber of Deputies.

 Then the PAN managed to win the presidential elections of both 2000 and 2006.
 More recently, the successful PAN canidate in 2000 Vicente Fox backed the PRI presidential candidate in 2012 and was expelled from the party.
+In the presidential election of 2018, its candidate won 22.6% of the vote.

 The key organisations outside government that influence public policy in Mexico are as follows